 Information

 KMi invites external speakers to present their work to the lab.
 We also welcome approaches from researchers who are interested to present their work.
-Please contact either the KMi staff member who is working in your field, or the seminars coordinators: Angelo Salatino, Alexander Mikroyannidis, and Rachel Coignac-Smith.
+Please contact either the KMi staff member who is working in your field, or the seminars coordinators: Angelo Salatino, Alexander Mikroyannidis, Rachel Coignac-Smith, and Nancy Pontika.

-Events take place at the KMi Podium (Berrill Building, 4th Floor North) unless otherwise stated.
+The seminars take place at the KMi Podium (Berrill Building, 4th Floor North) unless otherwise stated.
+They are also broadcasted for online participants.

 Future Events